 Nominations Open for

-(Brockville) – The Upper Canada District School Board (UCDSB) wishes to honour employees whose “out of the box” thinking is improving our schools and workplaces.
+(Brockville) – The Upper Canada District School Board (UCDSB) wants to honour employees who are on the leading edge of innovation in our classrooms and workplaces.

-The Board of Trustees is accepting nominations for the 2017 Trustee Innovation Award, said Trustee Caroll Carkner on Thursday.
-The award was created four years ago to recognize creativity and innovation among board staff.
+The Board of Trustees is currently accepting nominations for the 2016 Trustee Innovation Award, said Trustee Caroll Carkner on Thursday.
+The award was created three years ago to recognize creativity and innovation among board staff.

-“We want to honour those employees who are thinking outside the box, those constantly striving for ways to do better for our students,” explained Carkner of the award.
-“By recognizing these innovative employees, we’re hoping their ideas will spread, as well as their professional outlook, so our schools and our system get better.”
+“We want to honour employees who find new, untraveled pathways to success,” explained Carkner of the award.
+“By recognizing these innovative employees, we are hoping their ideas will catch fire with others so the system gets better.”

-In previous years, UCDSB staff members have been recognized for a variety of achievements including: helping students create a cell phone app that allows users to research the lives of Canadian servicemen who died on D-Day; creating a physics and chemistry “playground” through science experiments that engage students; running an innovative breakfast program, and creating a beautiful mural that helps calm students in distress.
+The winners will be selected by the trustees.
+In previous years, UCDSB staff members have been honoured for a variety of achievements including: creating an innovative student design room that inspires creativity; helping students create a cell phone app that allows users to research the lives of Canadian servicemen who died on D-Day; creating new classroom environments with innovations such as standing desks, and finding new ways to integrate students with special needs into school life.

-There are two key criteria for the award.
-The nominee must have:
+There are two key criteria for the award:

-The deadline to submit nominations is May 30, 2017.
-The awards will be presented at a ceremony during the second Board of Trustees meeting in September 2017.
+The awards will be presented at a ceremony during a Board of Trustees meeting in September.